 I personally put a lot of effort into any exam prep.
 Nevertheless, I encountered difficulties and found that it was not easy to reach the threshold.
-I had to lower my threshold to 70% for four consecutive full simulated exams.
+Hence, I had to lower my threshold to 70% for four consecutive full simulated exams.
 Here are the difficulties that I ran into.

 Length of Materials

 The first difficulty for me was the huge amount of material that I had to study.
 I wanted to complete the PMBOK, and this took a lot of time.
 A LOT of time!
 I don’t know that it is completely necessary to get through all of the materials, but I wanted to.
-Obviously, everything isn’t going to be covered on the exam, but you should be familiar with all of the topics in each domain.
+Obviously, everything isn’t going to be covered on the exam.
+However, you should be familiar with all of the topics in each domain.
 Any way you slice it, it’s a ton of information!

 Complexity of Exam Structure